 Meet “Zero” and “One,” Pluralsight’s “future people”.

-Appearing in the stunning video (above) shown during Pluralsight Live's opening session, the branded mascots then appeared in person periodically throughout all three days of the event, intriguing and mingling with enthusiastic conference goers.
+Appearing first in the stunning video (above) shown during Pluralsight Live’s opening session, they then arrived in person periodically throughout all three days of the event, intriguing and mingling with enthusiastic conference goers.